der-lukas/framer-Symbols/README.md

 ## Credits
 The code is based on the earlier exploration of [Andreas Wahlström's createClass-module](https://github.com/awt2542/createClass-for-Framer) - so thanks for that! :tada:

+## Google Analytics
+Out of curiosity I've integrated Google Analytics into the project to get an idea of how many people are using the module.

+If you don't feel comfortable showing up in the stats, simply remove `require './GA.coffee'` from `Symbol.coffee` file.

 ----------
 #### TODO